OAuth2 Settings

 3. URL and Body Formats

-The Client Application section contains:
+The Client Application section includes:

 • Client ID

-• Client secret
+• Client Secret

 • Redirect URI